AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 ![IoT SensorBase][policy1]

-Then click on "create thing".
+Then click on "create thing".<br />
 IMPORTANT: A window will appear instructing you to download the certificates.
 Download all the certificates according to the image and click on "Done".
 The "Thing" is sucessfully created!

 ![IoT SensorBase][Zertifikate]